 West Monroe is a somewhat small city located in the state of Louisiana.
 With a population of 12,922 people and 13 constituent neighborhoods, West Monroe is the 34th largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Monroe is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+West Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Monroe is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in West Monroe who work in sales jobs (14.92%), office and administrative support (13.68%), and food service (11.16%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.37 minutes getting to work every day.